blacs30/calibre_opds/README.md

 The admin settings page contains options to set the feed subtitle, the absolute path to the data directory for *-cloud and change the cover image and thumbnail dimensions.

-The OPDS feed is disabled when the app is installed, enable it in the personal settings page under the header 'Concos'.
+The OPDS feed is disabled when the app is installed, enable it in the personal settings page under the header 'Calibre OPDS'.
 Every user has his/her own feed, which feed you get depends on which credentials you enter.

 To connect to the OPDS feed, point your OPDS client at the app URL: